RichardFreedman/Encoding_Music/01_Tutorials/01_Notebook_Introduction_Quarto.md

 ## Copy, Save, and Download Notebook

-It's a good idea to make a Copy of your Notebook before you run or edit it.
+It's a good idea to make a copy of your Notebook before you run or edit it.
 Rename with "_dev" at the end, for instance, so you can distinguish it from the original.

 ### Download ipynb File from Jupyter Hub (Encoding Music)